256dpi/max-mqtt/README.md

 ![max-mqtt](http://joel-github-static.s3.amazonaws.com/max-mqtt/max-mqtt.png)

-The object supports so far only a basic set of features to get going.
-If you need any specifiy functionality please create an issue.
+The object currently supports only a basic set of features to get going.
+If you need any specific functionality please create an issue.

 ## Download